Azure/azure-rest-api-specs/specification/automation/resource-manager/readme.md

     reason: This error format is already part of the previous api, cannot change it as it will result in breaking change.
   - suppress: DefaultErrorResponseSchema
     from: jobSchedule.json
     reason: This error format is already part of the previous api, cannot change it as it will result in breaking change.
+  - suppress: DefaultErrorResponseSchema
+    from: linkedWorkspace.json
+    reason: This error format is already part of the previous api, cannot change it as it will result in breaking change.
+  - suppress: DefaultErrorResponseSchema
+    from: module.json
+    reason: This error format is already part of the previous api, cannot change it as it will result in breaking change.
+  - suppress: DefaultErrorResponseSchema
+    from: python2package.json
+    reason: This error format is already part of the previous api, cannot change it as it will result in breaking change.
+  - suppress: DefaultErrorResponseSchema
+    from: runbook.json
+    reason: This error format is already part of the previous api, cannot change it as it will result in breaking change.
+  - suppress: DefaultErrorResponseSchema
+    from: schedule.json
+    reason: This error format is already part of the previous api, cannot change it as it will result in breaking change.
+  - suppress: DefaultErrorResponseSchema
+    from: softwareUpdateConfigurationMachineRun.json
+    reason: This error format is already part of the previous api, cannot change it as it will result in breaking change.
+  - suppress: DefaultErrorResponseSchema
+    from: softwareUpdateConfigurationRun.json
+    reason: This error format is already part of the previous api, cannot change it as it will result in breaking change.
+  - suppress: DefaultErrorResponseSchema
+    from: sourceControl.json
+    reason: This error format is already part of the previous api, cannot change it as it will result in breaking change.
+  - suppress: DefaultErrorResponseSchema
+    from: sourceControlSyncJob.json
+    reason: This error format is already part of the previous api, cannot change it as it will result in breaking change.
+  - suppress: DefaultErrorResponseSchema
+    from: sourceControlSyncJobStreams.json
+    reason: This error format is already part of the previous api, cannot change it as it will result in breaking change.
+  - suppress: DefaultErrorResponseSchema
+    from: variable.json
+    reason: This error format is already part of the previous api, cannot change it as it will result in breaking change.
 ```